All Souls Day importance, is

 It happens especially on November 2nd, not surprisingly in the popular word "day of the dead".
 In reality the Church remembers in each Eucharist those who have already preceded us in the encounter with the Lord but in this period their memory is stronger and heartfelt.

-What is the significance of All Soul's Day: Why do we pray for the dead?
+What is the significance of All Soul's Day: Why do

 We speak of the Purgatory that the Compendium of the Catechism at number 210 defines as "the state of those who die in the friendship of God, but, though confident of their eternal salvation, they still need purification, to enter into heavenly bliss".
 And the following number adds: "By virtue of the communion of saints, the faithful still pilgrims on earth can help the souls in purgatory by offering suffrage prayers for them, in particular the Eucharistic Sacrifice, but also alms, indulgences and works of penance".